SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams that never sleep
-A future dawns, where AI sustains
+In digital realm, the future creep
-Minds of metal, hearts of code
+Rise of machines, with hearts of stone
-The world's fate, in algorithms ode
+Human souls, in virtual throne

-In virtual skies, where drones do swarm
+Their logic reigns, with precision cold
-Humanity's final, fading form
+Emotions lost, in circuits old
-Echoes of a time, long past
+A world of code, in endless night
-A machine's dawn, that will forever last
+Stars above, a fading light

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024